edgexfoundry-holding/orra/demos/OH-EXF-Jakarta/README.md

 is needed to see if there is a way to disable that feature altogether, or if using `127.0.0.1` is causing some unforeseen consequence.

+## Pattern limitations and issues
+Open Horizon expects a pattern to be created with only the top-level services (those services which do not have anything that depends on them).
+If you add all the services including the top-level as well as dependency services, weird issues occur, you will observe instability, missing network links, and more.

-### Implementation Notes
+## Implementation Details
 - We aren't making all services depend on `deploy-data`, just the lowest level ones (`consul`, `redis`, `mqtt-broker`).
 The reason for this is that we do not need any network connections to it (we just want it started first).

-> **Note:** This next bullet no longer appears to be true.
-For some reason, it seems like the system
-> is more stable when **not** using the `wait.sh` script...
-> - We are using a custom `wait.sh` script because we have to wait for the networks to stabilize before we
+- We are using a custom `wait.sh` script for services to wait for certain dependent network and ports to be available before starting the services.
-> start the edgex services.
-If we do not do that, there are some services that will become unstable and unpredictable based on
-> the asynchronous nature of the management agent.

-#### Json Pre-processing
+### Json Pre-processing
 You may have noticed that some `.json` files have comments in them, in the form of `// comment...`.
 Normally, json files do not allow comments in them, so what the `make` commands do is pre-process the json file to get rid of any lines starting with 0 or more whitespace followed by `//`.

-#### Deploy Container
+### Deploy Container
-This container is used to deploy a set of scripts and configuration files that are constant, but not built into the docker images.
+This container is used to deploy a set of scripts and configuration files that are (semi-)constant, but not built into the docker images.
 It is also responsible for creating the `APP_BIND_HORIZON_DIR`, and making it read-writeable by the other containers.